 This schedule is presented to illustrate the requirement to show information for 10 years.
-However, GASB Statement No. 68 was implemented in FYE 6/30/2015, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+However, GASB Statement No. 68 was implemented in FYE 6/30/15, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.

-CHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET OPEB LIABILITY
+SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET OPEB LIABILITY OPEB

-DPEB

-ast 10 Fiscal Years

-2020 2019 2018 District's proportion of the net OPEB liability % District's proportionate share of the net OPEB liability \$ District's covered-employee payroll District's proportionate share of the net OPEB liability as a percentage of its covered-employee payroll Plan fiduciary net position as a percentage of the total OPEB liability
+District's proportion of the net OPEB liability District's proportionate share of the net OPEB liability 2023 % 2022 2021 2020 2019 2018 District's covered-employee payroll District's proportionate share of the net OPEB liability as a percentage of its covered-employee payroll ā Plan fiduciary net position as a percentage of the total OPEB liability